-The Company's policy is to minimize interest rate risk exposures on financial instruments.
-The Company is not exposed to the risk for changes in market interest rates since the Company has only fixed interest bearing financial assets.
+The Company is not exposed to the risk for changes in market interest rates since the Company has no variable rate interest bearing financial asset.

 Other price risk sensitivity

 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of change in market prices (other than those arising from interest rate risk or current risk).
 As at reporting date, the Company does not have financial instrument exposed to price risk.